Patrick Miller of Dalswinton: Pleasure boats

 Miller was particularly interested in multiple-hulled pleasure boats propelled by cranked paddle wheels placed between the hulls.
 On seeing a steam-carriage model made by the engineer William Symington (or on the suggestion of Symington's friend James Taylor), he got Symington to build his patented steam engine with its drive into a twin-hulled pleasure boat.
 This was successfully tried out on Dalswinton Loch near Miller's house on 14 October 1788.
 The next year a larger engine was fitted to a 60 ft long twin-hull paddle boat and tried on the Forth and Clyde Canal.
 After initial problems of paddle wheels breaking up on 2 December, the vessel travelled some distance along the canal on 26 December and 27 December 1789.
 Miller abandoned the project due to the rising expenses of the venture.

 Charlotte Dundas

 Ten years later, Lord Dundas restarted Symington's work on a steamboat, leading to the famous paddle steamer, Charlotte Dundas.

+Death

+Miller died in 1815, and is buried in a tomb against the southern wall of Greyfriars Kirkyard in Edinburgh.